-The Boys & Girls Club of Atlantic City will lead this three-year project, in which a total of 30 youth from Atlantic City, ages 14-21, will receive guidance from trained community-based coaches, to better understand topics around population health, develop leadership skills, and implement self-designed projects to make their communities healthier.
-By the end of this project, the youth participants will have the skills, knowledge, and confidence to work with municipal governments, cross-sector coalitions focused on health, school boards, and other organizations to build healthier and more vibrant communities.
-The youth will also participate in a statewide alumni network to stay connected to their peers as they continue on their leadership paths and move into the next phases of their lives.
-To advance this work in Atlantic City, the Boys & Girls Club will partner with the NJHI-funded CareAC Coalition to give youth participants the opportunity to engage with community service providers to improve a community-wide health issue.
+The Boys & Girls Club of Atlantic City led this three-year project, in which a total of 30 youth from Atlantic City, ages 14-21, received guidance from trained community-based coaches, to better understand topics around population health, develop leadership skills, and implement self-designed projects to make their communities healthier.
+Through this project, the youth participants gained the skills, knowledge, and confidence to work with municipal governments, cross-sector coalitions focused on health, school boards, and other organizations to build healthier and more vibrant communities.
+The youth are also participating in a statewide alumni network to stay connected to their peers as they continue on their leadership paths and move into the next phases of their lives.
+To advance this work in Atlantic City, the Boys & Girls Club partnered with the NJHI-funded CareAC Coalition to give youth participants the opportunity to engage with community service providers to improve a community-wide health issue.
 Other partners include the City of Atlantic City, Stockton University, AtlantiCare and the Atlantic City Board of Education.
-These Atlantic City youth represent one of 10 New Jersey communities the NJHI: Next Generation Community Leaders initiative.
+These Atlantic City youth represented one of 10 New Jersey communities supported by the NJHI: Next Generation Community Leaders initiative.

 In the first grant year, a team of Atlantic City youth worked to improve access to healthy foods by partnering with local food banks and the Care AC coalition to create a better system for allocating food, and in Summer 2018, developed communications resources to promote distribution locations to Atlantic City residents.
 In Summer 2019, a new youth team worked in partnership with Stockton University, AtlantiCare Foundation and the City of Atlantic City to help provide anti-bullying education to participants in the community’s summer schools and camps.
 Follow the team on Facebook, plus